THE MANY CAUSES OF POVERTY

 Beliefs are a major cause of poverty.
 The belief that you are helpless blocks initiative and personal responsibility.
 Even people with good intentions can give the message to those they are trying to help that they are helpless.
-People who believe they are victims will not take initiative to make better lives for themselves.
+People who believe they are victims are no longer responsible for their lives and behavior because they have someone else to blame.
+So they won’t take initiative to make better lives for themselves.
 To prosper and rise above poverty, a person needs to reject the victim identity.

 This isn’t to say people in poverty don’t have huge obstacles to overcome, or that people can’t be victimized.
 But many do overcome and achieve success and independence by believing they can have a better life, and acting on that belief.
 They aren’t stuck in a powerless victim role.

 When people discover their God-given abilities and resources and learn how to develop them, they have power to direct their lives and futures.
 The Rogers and their co-workers spent years in remote Mexico training workers how to care for sick people, promote better health, drill water wells, and develop small businesses such as carpenter shops.
 Gaining these skills and knowledge lifted the workers both personally and financially, and they in turn lifted their communities.